 I’ve known a 10 year chunk of time without any headaches; as I mentioned I don’t think we’re meant to embrace physical health challenges as our partners in life.
 To me, they are (mostly unwelcome and often painful) prompts to address and re-design the pace or contents of our life.
 Migraines and I stopped speaking and lost each others’ numbers until about a year ago when that punk called back, and I thought,” you again?
 Who invited you?”

 So, it’s life re-design time.
 I’m focused on thanksgiving, and being vigilant about healthier eating, quality of life, monitoring screen time, being conscious of what I’m listening to, more water intake and movement to make.
 The beautiful beach is nearby so it’s brisk walk along the sand and swim-in-the-sea time – woohoo!

 Lesson: No matter what, there’s always something to be grateful for.
 No matter how challenging the situation might be or sensitive we may feel, always look for and on the bright side.

 Take that, migraines!
 They can’t win when you fight them with faith and an action plan that involves peace and proactivity.

 Please remember that this is info shared is not medical in any way; just sharing practical at-home treatment tips that have helped me breathe beyond migraines.
 I generally don’t respond well to medication and have found that home remedies and herbal teas/oils work better and lighter with no side effects for me.

 The one from this afternoon has passed, so much so that I’m able to look at this screen long enough to write this post, remembering to not going overboard and lag online.

-I wrestled with writing about this challenge for quite awhile, not wanting to give them any limelight in my life, but hope this info (along with the 5-step natural action plan) will help someone else reading this, or someone you know who might need a helping hand on their journey to recovery.
+I wrestled with writing about this challenge for quite awhile, not wanting to give them any limelight in my life, but hope this info (along with the 5-step action plan) helps someone else reading this, or someone you know who might need a helping hand on their journey to recovery.
 I’m not a doctor or medical professional.